zhaorui-bi/STProtein/README.md

 ## 💻 SYSTEM REQUIREMENTS

-STProtein is tested on Nvidia RTX 4090D.
+STProtein is tested on single Nvidia RTX 4090.

 ## ⏬ INSTALLATION